 If you already understand the basic setup of AuthPoint and are ready to deploy it in your network, you can start with the AuthPoint Deployment Guide.

-If you have not already purchased an AuthPoint license, you can start a free AuthPoint trial in the Support Center.
-To start a trial, go to the Manage Products page and select WatchGuard AuthPoint.
-Click the Free 30 day trial link to activate your free trial.
+If you have not already purchased an AuthPoint license, you can start a free AuthPoint trial in WatchGuard Cloud.
+To start a trial, go to the Trials page.
 You can also contact your preferred WatchGuard Partner and have them set you up with an AuthPoint trial.
-For more information, see Activate an AuthPoint Trial License.
+For more information, see Manage Trials – Service Providers and Manage Trials - Subscribers.

 Before you begin, we recommend that you familiarize yourself with the components of AuthPoint and some of the key terms related to AuthPoint:

 AuthPoint has several components:

 - AuthPoint Management UI — The AuthPoint management UI in WatchGuard Cloud is where you set up and manage your users, groups, resources, authentication policies, external identities, and the AuthPoint Gateway.